g8os/home/docs/grid/api.md

 # Grid API

-The Grid API exposes all the available APIs to contact the grid and perform different actions on it.
+The Grid Server exposes all the APIs to manage the grid.

 This [link](https://rawgit.com/g8os/grid/1.1.0-alpha/raml/api.html) shows all the available endpoints in the Grid API and the different calls that can be done on each endpoint along with the expected request body and response.